ArturoDent/find-and-transform/README.md

 {
 	"key": "alt+u",
 	"command": "findInCurrentFile.upcaseKeywords"   // from the settings
 },                                   // any "args" here will be ignored, they are in the settings

-// below: a generic "findInCurrentFile" keybinding commands, no need for any settings to run these
+// below: a generic "findInCurrentFile" keybinding command, no need for any settings to run these

 {
 	"key": "alt+y",
-	"command": "findInCurrentFile",       // note no second part of a command name "args": {                             // must set the "args" here since no associated settings command "find": "^(iif)",                  //  note the ^ = beginning of line "replace": "\\U$1",                // all the "args" are optional "restrictFind": "selections",
+	"command": "findInCurrentFile",       // note no second part of a command name "args": {                             // must set the "args" here since no associated settings command "find": "^(iif)",                 // note the ^ = beginning of line "replace": "\\U$1",               // all the "args" are optional "isRegex": true,
+		"restrictFind": "selections",
 		"cursorMoveSelect": "IIF"         // this text will be selected; "$" goes to the end of the line }
 },
 ```

 ------------

 When you **save** a change to the settings, you will get the message notification below.
 This extension will detect a change in its settings and create corresponding commands.
-The commands will not appear in the Command  Palette **without saving the new setting**.
+The commands will not appear in the Command  Palette **without saving the new setting** and reloading vscode.

 <br/>